core-wg/comi/draft-ietf-core-comi.md

 There are no query parameters for the iPATCH method.

-The processing of the iPATCH command is specified by Content-Type 'application/yang-instances+cbor'.
+The processing of the iPATCH command is specified by Media-Type 'application/yang-instances+cbor'.
 In summary, if the CBOR patch payload contains a data node instance that is not present in the target, this instance is added.
 If the target contains the specified instance, the content of this instance is replaced with the value of the payload.